Infiltration and inflow (I/I) is excess water that flows into sewer pipes from groundwater and stormwater.

 Nighttime: flow measurements are also being performed as part of the investigations between midnight (12 am) and 6 am.
 Flow measurements only require work crews to access sewer manholes and does not require cleaning.
 Work crews will have police officer detail with them at all times during nighttime flow isolation.

 These investigations are being conducted as part of Shrewsbury’s 2021 Infiltration Investigations Project.
 The purpose of the investigations is to locate sources of groundwater entering the sanitary sewer.
 By removing this extra flow, Shrewsbury will reduce the amount of wastewater it sends to the regional Westborough Wastewater Treatment Plant.

 Where & When

-This project will be ongoing until the end of June.
-Work will take place in the following areas:
+This project will be ongoing and work will take place in the following areas: